Form 5472: The $25K/Year Penalty Most LLC Owners Miss

 - "I have no US income"

-The practical path: Engage a US CPA or tax attorney with international experience.
-File all missing forms with a well-documented reasonable cause statement.
-The earlier this is addressed, the stronger the reasonable cause argument — a founder who discovers the gap and files within weeks has a much stronger case than one who waits years after learning about it.
+Get a US CPA or tax attorney with international experience.
+File everything with a documented reasonable cause statement.
+Speed matters here.
+A founder who discovers the gap and files within weeks has a far stronger case than one who sits on it for years.

 The Interaction with Other Chinese Founder Obligations

-Form 5472 does not exist in isolation.
-For Chinese LLC owners, it sits within a web of cross-border obligations:
+Form 5472 doesn't exist in isolation.
+For Chinese LLC owners, it's one piece of a cross-border compliance puzzle that spans three jurisdictions:

 | Obligation | What It Is | How 5472 Relates |